inxomnyaa/ItemFrameCommands/README.md

 Run commands via item frames

 ## Features
-This plugin allows you to add commands to itemframes, which execute when a player hits the frame
+This plugin allows you to add commands to item frames, which execute when a player hits the frame

 It allows commands to be executed as player or as console.

 ## Usage
 Usage is quite simple.
 First you place and item frame.
-Then you can add an item if you'd like, but that is not neccessary, as it can be done later via a command.
+Then you can add an item if you'd like, but that is not necessary, as it can be done later via a command.

 Then you run `/frame addcmd`, which opens an UI, where you select the executor and command